Do Something extRAordinary!

 Administrative Tasks—Maintain records concerning room and key inventory and damages for student rooms.
 Assist in student room check in and check out procedures.
 Submit communication reports regarding incidents and policy violations and submit work orders on a daily basis for needs that your residents may have.

-Communication—Develop a working relationship with your residents, fellow RAs, Community Coordinators, the Assistant Director of Residence Life and the Director of Residence Life, as well as with other residential students and your Residence Hall Association (RHA) representative.
+Communication—Develop a working relationship with your residents, fellow RAs, Community Coordinators, Assistant Director of Residence Life and the Dean of Students, as well as with other residential students and your Residence Hall Association (RHA) representative.